lcavero/social-network/README.md

 As Alistair Cockburn said:

-> Allow an application to equally be driven by users, programs, automated test or batch scripts, and to be developed and tested in isolation from its eventual run-time devices and databases.[1]
+> Allow an application to equally be driven by users, programs, automated test or batch scripts, and to be developed and tested in isolation from its eventual run-time devices and databases.
+[1]

 In fact, one of the motivations for the hexagonal architecture is precisely to be able to automate tests without relying on user interaction or external services that may not be available.
 Following that logic, I should limit my tests to the Domain and Application layers.
 However, an important part is the API entry points, they have controllers with validations, role-based security, and responses.
 I wouldn't want to leave that untested.

-So I have been encouraged to use [Behat](https://docs.behat.org/en/latest/) for these cases.
+So I have decided to use:
+- [PHPUnit](https://phpunit.de/) for testing Domain and Application layer.
+- [Behat](https://docs.behat.org/en/latest/) for testing Api Controllers.